dengel29/fyi-v2/src/posts/aws-lambda-postgres-pt-1.md

 date: '2020-10-05'
 ---

-##### It’s not a piece of cake to work with a relational database in a serverless app, unless you know just what to do.
-Apparently, it’s also not completely recommended, based on what I’ve read (I read [this](https://hasura.io/blog/building-stateful-apps-using-serverless-postgres-and-hasura/)).
-Nevertheless, I wanted to try my hand at this, because I think it’s a safe bet to be bullish on technologies as old as SQL.
-Plus, I don’t like to jam too many new things into a project idea - part of the idea of starting small.
-As it often goes, I failed many times and started over just as many before I finally achieved my goal: read and write to a Postgres database in an AWS Lambda.
+##### I had a simple desire: connect an AWS Lambda to a Postgres relational database, even though it's not completely recommended, based on what I’ve read (I read [this](https://hasura.io/blog/building-stateful-apps-using-serverless-postgres-and-hasura/)).
+I was motivated to try this because I could imagine a scenario where I wanted to integrate a serverless function into an alread-existing app that utilized a Postgres DB.
+As things often go, I failed many times and started over just as many before I finally achieved my goal: read and write to a Postgres database in an AWS Lambda.
 ---
-# Part 1: Get it running locally
 <details>
-<summary>An aside: There are so many options for creating a serverless function. </summary>
+<summary>An aside: There are so many options for creating a serverless function, and so many of my failed attempts were at finding the one "framework" that worked for me.
+Long story short, I picked Serverless Framework.
+Skip this section if you don't want to read about all the options.</summary>
 I won’t walk through all the failures, but I do want to briefly note that the serverless ecosystem is super daunting in terms of how many choices there are!
 Firstly there are the functions from all the main providers, Azure, GCP and AWS which all operate largely the same way.
 Then there’s serverless “solutions” like Netlify functions and Begin.
 In AWS-land, there’s not only Lambda but there’s also SAM (serverless application model) which claims to simplify things and at this point I’ve hit analysis paralysis and don’t know what’s good for me.
 I also ventured down the Ruby rabbit hole, which has an entire serverless framework called Jets, another serverless solution called Lamby and I just ran into problems with all of them.

 I don’t mean to shit on these tools and solutions – I view these failures as failures of my own, as a result of working with a slightly too-abstracted solution, that I really didn’t know what they were doing for me, and that I couldn’t fix the bugs because, well, I didn’t know how serverless apps worked in the first place.

 Then I went to the opposite extreme and went straight into using the plain-ass AWS CLI to make the function and that had so much boilerplate writing that I understood why there were so many tools and solutions out there to remove some of that tedious configuration from the process.
 I found the happy medium in the Serverless Framework, and I finally understand why it has a following.
 Lots of articles, lots of examples, plugins, and the community seems to have reached that critical mass where there are enough Stack Overflow answers to get you through most of your problems.
 And it got me through my problems.
 For what it’s worth, if you’re afraid of using a third-party solution, I’ve also seen AWS Amplify as another viable solution.
 End of aside, let's get cracking.
 </details>

+# Part 0: Pre-requesites

+Serverless functions are, at their core, extremely simple.
+Configuration ends up being the biggest bugger.
+Still, there are a few things I assume in this tutorial:

+* Familiarity with Javascript, Node, npm.
+All installed
+* An AWS account.
+[Sign up for one][console.aws.amazon.com/] if you don't have it.
+*

+# Part 1: Setting up a Project with Serverless Framework

 ---
-## Setting up a Project with Serverless Framework

 ### Give Serverless Framework your AWS Credentials

-A lot of the benefit of Serverless Framework is that it creates and deploys a lot of AWS resources on your behalf, and to do that it needs access to some of your credentials.
-For that, I'll [defer to the Serverless blog](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/) to describe how to provide Serverless with those capabilities.
+If you already have worked with Serverless and AWS Lambda this may already be configured.
+If not, let me say that much of the benefit of Serverless Framework is that it creates and deploys a lot of AWS resources on your behalf.
+To do, though, that it needs be able to access those resources, so there is some initial configuration that needs to take place.
+For that, insead of re-write their docs [I'll point you to the Serverless blog](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/) which describes how to provide Serverless with those capabilities.
+It may feel like a lot of configuration, but once it's done we don't have to touch it again.

 ### Scaffolding the Project